Ken Crawley: Professional career

-New Orleans Saints
+New Orleans Saints (first stint)

 2016

 On May 1, 2016, the New Orleans Saints signed Crawley to a three-year, $1.62 million contract as an undrafted free agent that includes a signing bonus of $5,000.

 Throughout training camp, he competed for a roster spot against De'Vante Harris, Brandon Dixon, Brian Dixon, Damian Swann, Tony Carter, and Jimmy Pruitt.
-Crawley made a strong case for a spot on the active roster after turning in multiple impressive performances in practice while taking first team reps at outside cornerback while Keenan Lewis, Delvin Breaux, and Damian Swann were sidelined with injuries.
-After the release of Keenan Lewis, head coach Sean Payton named Crawley the third cornerback on the depth chart behind starters Delvin Breaux and P. J. Williams.
+Crawley made a strong case for a spot on the active roster after turning in multiple impressive performances in practice while taking first team reps at outside cornerback while Keenan Lewis, Delvin Breaux, and Swann were sidelined with injuries.
+After the release of Lewis, head coach Sean Payton named Crawley the third cornerback on the depth chart behind starters Breaux and P. J. Williams.

-He made his professional regular season debut in the New Orleans Saints' season-opener against the Oakland Raiders and recorded four solo tackles during their 35–34 loss.
+He made his professional regular season debut in the Saints' season-opener against the Oakland Raiders and recorded four solo tackles during their 35–34 loss.
 The following week, Crawley collected six combined tackles, deflected a pass, and forced the first fumble of his career as the Saints lost 16–13 at the New York Giants.
 During the first quarter, De'Vante Harris recovered the fumble after Crawley caused a fumble while tackling Giants' receiver Victor Cruz with teammate Jairus Byrd.
-On September 26, 2016, Crawley made his first career start after P. J. Williams was placed on injured reserve after suffering a serious concussion the week before.
+On September 26, 2016, Crawley made his first career start after Williams was placed on injured reserve after suffering a serious concussion the week before.
 Crawley finished the Saints' 45–32 loss against the Atlanta Falcons with four solo tackles and two pass deflections.
 In Week 4, he made a season-high seven combined tackles and a pass deflection during their 35–34 win at the San Diego Chargers.
 Prior to Week 9, Crawley was demoted to a reserve role behind Sterling Moore and B. W. Webb.
-On December 28, 2016, Crawley suffered a dislocated knee in practice and was ruled inactive for the Saints' Week 17 matchup against the Atlanta Falcons.
+On December 28, 2016, Crawley suffered a dislocated knee in practice and was ruled inactive for the Saints' Week 17 matchup against the Falcons.
 Williams finished his rookie season with 43 combined tackles (40 solo), eight pass deflections, a forced fumble, and a fumble recovery in 15 games and five starts.

 2017

-Crawley entered training camp competing for the job as the third cornerback on the depth chart against Sterling Moore and rookie Marshon Lattimore.
-Head coach Sean Payton named Crawley the starting cornerback alongside P. J. Williams after Delvin Breaux suffered a fractured fibula.
+Crawley entered training camp competing for the job as the third cornerback on the depth chart against Moore and rookie Marshon Lattimore.
+Head coach Sean Payton named Crawley the starting cornerback alongside Williams after Breaux suffered a fractured fibula.

 Crawley was inactive for the first two games (Weeks 1–2).
 On September 24, 2017, he started his first game of the season and recorded a season-high eight combined tackles and a pass deflection.
 In Week 3, Crawley made four solo tackles, two deflected passes, and made his first career interception off a pass attempt by Jay Cutler during the Saints' 20–0 victory against the Miami Dolphins.
 He was inactive for the Saints' Week 12 matchup at the Los Angeles Rams due to a strained oblique.